JanHerca/urantiapedia/output/wikijs/en/article/Sharon_Porter/Mother_and_Father.md

 </figure>

 Our _Urantia Book_ teaches us that we have a Universe Mother and a Universe Father and that they are our spiritual parents.
 It states that they both are coequal creators as well as coequal administrators.
-“A Creator Son ... and a Creative Spirit ... created you and your universe ... [and they] minister to the creatures of their own making.” [[UB 8:3.4](/en/The_Urantia_Book/8#p3_4)]
+“A Creator Son ... and a Creative Spirit ... created you and your universe ... [and they] minister to the creatures of their own making.” <a id="a36_343"></a>[[UB 8:3.4](/en/The_Urantia_Book/8#p3_4)]

 As Urantians, we need to keep the bow of our boat well pointed into the wave of change.
 The forward thinking authors of our book brought us new ideas and ideals of change.